vxsbh/my-dots/README.md

+# my-dots

-# This is a repository to store all of my dot files
+This is a repository for me to backup all of my dot files.